 3. It sets an excellent example for your children

 Childhood obesity is on the rise.
 What is the number one way to defeat it?
 Be a good example yourself!
-According to the CDC, sociological factors such as the lifestyle and fitness of the parents are the number one factor in the health of the children.
+According to the CDC, sociological factors such as the parents’ lifestyle and fitness are the number one factor in the health of the children.
 If you want to train up a child in the way they should go, you have to go that way yourself!

 4. It lets you be there for your kids

-But can’t I get these same benefits with any type of exercise, you may ask?
+But can’t I get these same benefits with any exercise, you may ask?

 Weight lifting and resistance training exercises are specifically important for moms and have many unique benefits that traditional cardiovascular exercise can’t provide.
 Including:

 A University of Alabama study showed that women who lifted weights lost more intra-abdominal fat (deep belly fat) than those who just did cardio.
 It’s critical to boost resistance training to help boost growth hormone—which is aids in fat-burning.
 This not only helps you slim your waistline and feel better in your clothes, but it also lessens your risk of diabetes, metabolic syndrome, and some cancers.

 Research shows that between the ages of 30 and 50, you’ll likely lose 10 percent of your body’s muscle mass.
 And unfortunately, the muscle will probably be replaced by fat over time.
 This change increases your waist size because one pound of fat takes up 18 percent more space than one pound of muscle.

 When it comes to workouts for moms, cardio alone won’t cut it.

 If you’re wondering how to lose the baby weight, you have to look past the cardio and onto the weights.